 Virginia is also working with the federal government's Healthy People 2020 initiative, whose goal is for 80 percent of children aged 19-35 months to be immunized against DTP, polio, MMR, HIB, hepatitis B, varicella, and PCV.

 The Commonwealth requires all children entering kindergarten to be vaccinated.
-Local health departments administer vaccinations and Medicaid assists with vaccination payments.
-Before beginning college in Virginia, all entering freshman must provide up-to-date shot records and have the meningitis vaccination or sign a waiver of refusal.
-The Division for the Aging in the Department for Aging and Rehabilitative Services helps seniors get vaccinated, as they are particularly vulnerable to serious complications from the flu virus.
+Local health departments administer vaccinations and Medicaid assists eligible families with vaccination payments.
+Before beginning college in Virginia, all entering freshman must provide up-to-date shot records and have the meningitis vaccination (or sign a waiver of refusal).
+The Division for the Aging in the Department for Aging and Rehabilitative Services helps seniors get vaccinated, as they are particularly vulnerable to serious complications from a flu virus.

 State rankings are ordered so that #1 is understood to be the best.